-During this year 2022-23 we have undertaken a variety of planned sustainable refurbishment, repair and maintenance projects to improve the classrooms, academic department and administrative areas.
-The aim is to enhance the working and learning experience of students and staff as well as to reduce overhead costs and increase efficiency.
-Works of urgent needs or where health and safety is an issue continue to be undertaken in the short term.
-Further work to complete the final phase of security is planned for 2023-24.
+During this year 2023-24 we have undertaken some planned sustainable refurbishment, repair and maintenance projects to

+- improve the classrooms areas. - LED replacement projects.

+The aim is to enhance the working and learning experience of students and to reduce overhead costs and increase efficiency.
+Works of urgent needs or where health and safety is an issue continue to be undertaken in the short term, for example an issue arose with the Gym cladding that has now been repaired.
 The college continues to research and bid for development funds through the Condition Improvement Fund provided by the ESFA.